V4Fire/Client/src/components/super/i-data/README.md

 `initRemoteData` is a function that is called every time `db` is changed.
 You can override it in your component to apply the `db` data to the component field.
 Finally, each child `iData` instance has a property that can convert the data from the `db` format to a more appropriate bean field format.
-You can pass a function or a list of functions that will be applied to `db`.
+You can pass a function or an iterable of functions that will be applied to `db`.

 ```typescript
 import iData, { component, prop, field } from 'components/super/i-data/i-data';